 The Otago Academy of Sport coordinates and delivers a range of athlete and coach services catering for individual athletes and teams across Otago, Central and North Otago.

 This support includes education for individual athletes and team academies through workshops and one on one consultations in sports science, sports medicine, strength and conditioning, and athlete life and support.
 We see this as crucial to the development of our regional athletes and coaches, and to assuring they get the support they need to not only progress and achieve in their sport, but to remain in their region around their support networks and education/work opportunities.
 The goal is to ensure we have well balanced and supported athletes who have a healthy perspective on their sporting lives, with a focus on developing the athlete as a person not just an athlete.

-Our Talent Development Programme is a two year commitment that assists the athletes and their coaches on their performance pathway.
+Our Talent Development Program is a two year commitment that assists the athletes and their coaches on their sport(s) pathway.
 This is done through education including a series of workshops covering information about athlete life, mental skills training, sports nutrition, financial skills, emotional and mental health and wellbeing and strength and conditioning training.
 Year 1 of the Academy is the foundation year, and is followed by Year 2 which has more of a focus on leadership and self-responsibility.
-There is an option for ongoing support beyond year two, where athletes are still committed to their sport and on track for higher honours and identification on the HPSNZ pathway.
+There is an option for ongoing support beyond year two, in our Excel program where athletes are still committed to their sport and on track for higher honours and identification on to the HPSNZ pathway.

 PERFORMANCE:EXPERTISE: VALUE: ENGAGEMENT: GROWTH: INVOLVEMENT